 |vmName||All||vSphere connector code||The name of the virtual machine.|

-|vmId||All||vSphere connector code||The virtual machine ID taken from the mobref of the vm (i.e. “vm-12345”).|
+|vmId||All||vSphere connector code||The virtual machine ID from the VM (that is, “vm-12345”).|

-|vmUuid||All||vSphere connector code||The virtual machine UUID as set by the underlying highbrd.|
+|vmUuid||All||vSphere connector code||The virtual machine UUID.|

 Script Execution Policy

 Script execution policy requirements are up to you.
 If you intend to run unsigned scripts, you must configure the execution policy to one of the more lenient policies.
 However, if you sign your own scripts, you can choose to use a more restrictive execution policy.